Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - Beta Couple: In a loving, affectionate relationship with W'Kabi, in contrast to the obvious but complicated tensions between T'Challa and Nakia.
 Yet when she and W'Kabi face off in the final battle, Okoye shows no hesitation about putting her duty to T'Challa and Wakanda above her love for him, especially considering the side he was taking.

 - Blade on a Stick: Her Weapon of Choice is a spear, and she puts it to good use.
+In Endgame, she causally skewers one of Thanos' Co-Dragons in the Battle of Earth.

 - Bodyguarding a Badass: She is the bodyguard of the king of Wakanda, who happens to be super-human, anyways.
 Although a Black Panther certainly needs little protection, T'Challa is inexperienced enough to warrant Okoye sticking by his side despite his own protests.